rplalala/AI_Trip_Assistant/docs/testing docs.md

 # TESTING

+Please ensure you are in the `api/` directory.

 ## Unit tests
 Run `mvn test` from `api/` to execute the Mockito-based unit suite.
 Each class uses `@ExtendWith(MockitoExtension.class)` and either pure mocks or standalone MockMvc, so the Spring container is not started.